Ensembl/ensembl-hive/docs/dev/development_guidelines.rst

     Meadow::LOCAL   5.0     available
     Meadow::LSF     5.2     unavailable
     Meadow::PBSPro  5.1     unavailable
+    Meadow::SGE     4.0     incompatible
+    GuestLanguageInterfaceVersion   3
+    GuestLanguage[java]     2.1     incompatible
+    GuestLanguage[python3]  3.0     available
-    Meadow::SGE     5.0     unavailable
+    GuestLanguage[ruby]     N/A     unavailable

 * *CodeVersion* is the software version (see how it is handled in the section below).
 * *CompatibleHiveDatabaseSchemaVersion* is the database version.
 This is the version that matters.
 Most of the scripts will refuse to run on a database that comes from a different version.
-* *CompatibleGuestLanguageCommunicationProtocolVersion* is the version used to communicate with the wrappers for other languages.
-The versions must be the same to use a given wrapper.
-Matthieu TODO: implement the same versioning as MeadowInterfaceVersion
 * *MeadowInterfaceVersion* is the major version of the Meadow interface.
-It follows semantic versioning, e.g. i incremented whenever an incompatible change is introduced.
+It follows semantic versioning, e.g. is incremented whenever an incompatible change is introduced.
 Meadows with a different major version number are listed as *incompatible*
+* The interface for guest languages is versioned in a similar manner.
+  *GuestLanguageInterfaceVersion* is the major version number, and is incremented whenever an incompatible change is introduced.
+GuestLanguage wrappers with a different major version number arelisted as *incompatible*

 Releases, code branching and GIT
 --------------------------------